 Add in more expenses on top of the car, and that $47,500 number drops even lower.
 This is why protecting your principal is so important.

 As you can see, living off interest alone is possible for retirees, but it’s also risky.
-Here’s what you should do to make this a reality.
+Here’s how to live off interest income:

 If you want to reach the point where you have enough money to live off of interest alone, you have to start bringing in more capital.
 It’s that simple.